 - Formatting – people with good knowledge of Word formatting options, such as indentation and alignment, should apply for this job.

-- Medical Transcription and Medical coding – To transcribe the data accurately, you must have good listening skills.
-In medical coding, your job is to enter the codes of products, and requires you to have proper knowledge of the field.
+- Medical Transcription and Medical Coding – To transcribe the data accurately, you must have good listening skills.
+In medical coding, your job is to enter the codes of products and require you to have proper knowledge of the field.

 Finding a Legitimate Online Job